Writing a Technical Book for Manning

 The cumulative sales are shown in below graph and as can be seen it's been growing over time, with an initial surge at MEAP launch, smaller surges when the book was offered on special offer, and then a more recent surge as the book was launched officially:

 I'm not sure how many sales are usually made directly on Manning, and how many on other bookstores - particularly Amazon - after it has been published (MEAPs are only available direct from Manning).
-I guess I'll need to wait for the royalty cheques to see.
-The contract notes that these will be delivered within 100 days of the end of the quarter and I guess I shouldn't have been surprised to see the first statement was emailed exactly 100 days after quarter end (for Q4) so looks like it'll take a while before I get any sense of non-Manning sales.
+I guess I'll need to wait for the royalty statements to see.
+The contract notes that these will be delivered within 100 days of the end of the quarter and I guess I shouldn't have been surprised to see the first statement was emailed exactly 100 days after quarter end.
+This was for Quarter 4 (i.e. before the book was launched) which I hadn't expected, so looks like at Manning, as soon as your book is on sale you start to receive royalty statements for the MEAP sales in the quarter before.
+Anyway as those didn't include any non-Manning sales, it looks like it'll take a while before I get any sense of non-Manning sales (probably not until the Q2 royalty statement I will get in September as that will be the first full quarter statement since release).
 Amazon allows Authors to sign up for an Author Central account where you can claim your book and track US physical book sales for most US book stores (not just Amazon), but in the 3 weeks since launch, sales have been slow with a mere 17 units shipped.
 I'm hoping that will increase as the book becomes more available.
-It doesn't include international orders nor Kindles purchases.
-Note however Manning books are not available to purchase through Amazon for Kindle (they sell ebook version including the .mobi Kindle format through their own site and also offer ebook versions for free with all paper copies, which is great, though there are a few exceptions for local distributors in India and the like).
+It doesn't include international orders nor Kindles purchases, though Manning books are not available to purchase through Amazon for Kindle (they sell ebook version including the .mobi Kindle format through their own site and also offer ebook versions for free with all paper copies, which is great, though there are a few exceptions for local distributors in India and the like).
 Not sure if this choice to not sell Kindle versions on Amazon affects sales but presume they do it for good reasons.
 It's also often pointed out that Kindle versions of tech books are often a poor substitute (and not just from Manning) as the diagrams and code samples often don't translate well to kindle size and format.
 The PDF version, or Manning's online Livebook version is much better in my opinion.
-Shipping from Manning outside the US is quite expensive, so I'd imagine more European sales will come through the likes of Amazon, though at the time of writing they still haven't stocked the book on international Amazon sites.
+Shipping from Manning outside the US is quite expensive, so I'd imagine more European sales will come through the likes of Amazon.
 With the frequent discounts, the shipping is less of an issue when buying direct, but still would be nice for Manning to have a European presence.
 There are Author Central pages for the UK, France, Germany and Japan, but none of them offer book sales like the US one.
 Sign up for them anyway and claim your book in case they ever add this functionality.
 Chrome allows you to use Google Translate for the page in case you don't speak all those languages :-) The Author Central pages do show you your Sales Rank, but this seems to go up and down like a yo-yo so not convinced it's actually that useful.
 While on the subject GoodReads also allows you to create an author page and claim your book.

 Manning does a lot of promotion of their books online and have daily discounts which they promote through email for those that sign up to it, and through their social media accounts.
 I'm not sure how non-Authors don't get annoyed with all the countless emails and tweets promoting their books but I can say it definitely works: when my book is Deal of the Day, I see a big jump in sales!
 I also am plagued by online ads from Manning for my own books, so they must be spending a good bit of money on online ads.
 I just hope it isn't all wasted on me (it's not - the Head of Marketing at work said he once looked at my book and was getting chased round the internet by Manning ads and wanted to know how they did it so much!).